Roxanne Dryden-Edwards, MD

 - PPD is characterized by depression that a woman experiences within four weeks of delivery.

-- PPD can affect as many as 10% of new fathers.
+- PPD can affect as many as 10% of fathers as well.

 - Biological, psychological, and social factors play roles in predisposing women to develop postpartum depression.

 - There is no one test that definitively indicates that someone has PPD.

 - Treatment options for PPD include illness education, support groups, psychotherapy, and/or medication.
 Particular care is taken when considering medication given the potential risks of exposing an infant to the medications through breastfeeding.

 - Women who have suffered from postpartum depression are much more likely to have depression again sometime in the future.
 Children of a mother or father with PPD are at risk for emotional challenges.

 - Intensive nursing intervention can help prevent the development of postpartum depression.

 What is postpartum depression?
 Are there different types of postpartum depression?

 Postpartum depression, now included in the describer of depression with peripartum onset (during pregnancy or within a month after giving birth), may be the most common problem associated with childbirth.
 It has been described as afflicting prominent historical figures like author/suffragist Charlotte Perkins Gilman in the 19th century.
 This illness is characterized by depression that a woman experiences within four weeks of childbirth, affecting about 9-16% of women who give birth, up to 20% when only women with postpartum depression, rather than including those who are depressed during the pregnancy are counted.
 Peripartum depression occurs after one out of every eight deliveries in the United States, affecting about half a million women every year.
 Postpartum depression is also called major depression with postpartum onset.
 Delusional thinking after childbirth, called postpartum psychosis, affects about one in every thousand women.